Believe (Cher song): Composition

-"Believe" is a Eurodance, europop, dance, dance-pop and electropop song.
-The track was recorded in the key of F major with a tempo of 133 beats per minute.
-The song follows a chord progression of F–C–Gm–B–F–Am7–Gm–Dm, and Cher's vocal range spans from F_{3} to C_{5}.
+Critics described "Believe" as Eurodance, Europop, dance, dance-pop and electropop.
+It was recorded in the key of F major with a tempo of 133 beats per minute.
+It follows a chord progression of F–C–Gm–B–F–Am7–Gm–Dm, and Cher's vocals span from F_{3} to C_{5}.

+In the verses, Cher's vocals are manipulated heavily with Auto-Tune.
+The New Yorker said this produced "a controlled version of losing control, hinting at various histrionic stations of the human voice".
+It was used more sparingly for the chorus, "Do you believe in life after love?", which is performed in a "a full, human-sounding voice".